NorESMhub/NorESM/runmodel/noresm2_output.rst

 Atmospheric output for some commonly used configurations of NorESM2
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-In preparation for CMIP6 and the required model output for the various MIPs, NorESM2 has been set up with different configurations, all run as AMIP using the compset NF2000climo (on 2 degrees) in noresm-dev (commit 7757f2d8258d5f84e960db12f840afebc69d7856 from October 30'th 2018).
+In preparation for CMIP6 and the required model output for the various MIPs, NorESM2 has been set up with different configurations, all run as AMIP using the compset NF2000climo (on 2 degrees) in noresm-dev (2.0: commit 7757f2d8258d5f84e960db12f840afebc69d7856 from October 30'th 2018; (2.1: COMMIT 35b90aab78c2cceee636539894c9ff9015355f2f from March 25'th 2019) The given estimates in CPU-time increase are based on 1 month simulations, including model initialization, and are therefore low end estimates.

 With standard set-up of the model, the monthly output variables (1, 2 and 3 D) are: